aukraine/geolocation_api/README.md

 [//]: # (> - use `Pundit` gem to authorise users permissions)

 **7. Validation and Error Handling:**
-> - added default Rails validation on model layer via creating own validators
+> - added default Rails validation on model layer via creating own validators.

 [//]: # (> - add validation for incoming data to prevent invalid bookings or data corruption.)
 [//]: # (>   - use `Dry-validation` gem)